 Whatever kind of project you are embarking on, it is important to be familiar with the main methodological and philosophical questions that underpin research in the contemporary social sciences.
 All forms of academic research are grounded in assumptions about the nature of knowledge, the kind of world we inhabit, and the purposes of scholarly inquiry.
 In this course you will explore some of the ways in which these issues can be understood.
-It is intended to complement the programme offered by the Social Science Research Methods Programme (SSRMP) by providing an introduction to some key topics in the philosophy of academic enquiry.
+It is intended to complement the programme offered by Cambridge Research Methods (CaRM) by providing an introduction to some key topics in the philosophy of academic enquiry.

-The seminars will be convened by Professor Duncan Kelly.
+The seminars will be convened by Professor Duncan Bell.
 By the end of the course, students should be conversant with some of the main epistemological and methodological issues arising in the study of politics and international studies.
 Although the focus will be on work produced in political studies, the course will also examine scholarship from philosophy, history, anthropology, and sociology.

-A seminar will be held every week throughout the Michaelmas Term, every Thursday from 12th October to 30th November from 3-5pm.
-The seminars will be held in room 138 in ARB except 12th October SG2 and 9th November 119.
+A seminar will be held every week throughout the Michaelmas Term, every Tuesday from 15th October to 3rd December from 10am-12pm.
+The seminars will be held in room 138 in ARB.